microsoft/PR-Metrics/README.md

 ### base-size

-The maximum number of new lines in a small PR.
+The maximum number of new lines in an extra small PR.
 If left blank, a default of `200` will be used.

 ### growth-rate